BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/moria.md

 - **Death-touch** `PASSIVE`

 Any model that wounds, or is wounded by Ahshrak must roll a D6.
-On a 4+, they suffer the effects of Paralyse.
+On a 4+, they suffer the effects of [Paralyse].

 - **Poison Blood** `PASSIVE`

 May include Giant Spiders in his warband.
-Giant Spiders in the same force can be upgraded to Venom-back spiders for 2 points, and gain Venom special rule.
+Giant Spiders in the same force can be upgraded to Venom-back spiders for 2 points, and gain [Venom] special rule.

 - **Spider-kin** `PASSIVE`

-Only Spider models may benefit from Ashrak's Stand Fast!, Heroic Actions, and Shroud of Shadows magical power.
+Only Spider models may benefit from Ashrak's [Stand Fast!], Heroic Actions, and [Shroud of Shadows] magical power.

 </div>